StratusLab/stratuslab.github.com/_posts/2013-06-19-review-matlab-tests.md

     $ stratus-describe-instance

+The output will be something like:

+    id   state     vcpu memory    cpu% host/ip                  name 4746 Running   2    6291456   3    vm-188.lal.stratuslab.eu ci-centos-1
+    4747 Running   2    6291456   0    vm-189.lal.stratuslab.eu ci-centos-2
+    4748 Running   2    6291456   2    vm-190.lal.stratuslab.eu ci-suse1

+The hostname of the machine is given in the column "host/ip".

 You'll need to wait until the machine is in a 'Running' state before connecting to it.
 You can also get the information for only that machine with: